pmbittner/Polypropylene/README.md

 ## Naming Conventions and "Where does the name come from?"
 Polypropylene is a backronym for *POLYmorphism aware PROPertY Library for mutablE dyNamic objEcts*.
 As this is a rather long name, we kept our short and memorisable inter-project namespace `PAX`.

+## Related Work
+If we could not get your interest in using our library, there are other great projects which you might want to check out.

+Entity Component Systems:
+- [entityx](https://github.com/alecthomas/entityx) - A fast, type-safe C++ Entity-Component system
+- [entt](https://github.com/skypjack/entt) - Gaming meets modern C++ - a fast and reliable entity component system (ECS) and much more

+Dynamic Mixins:
+- [dynamix](https://github.com/iboB/dynamix) - A new take on polymorphism in C++
+- [libciabatta](https://github.com/atomgalaxy/libciabatta) - The C++ Mixin Support Library: Sandwich Mixins all the way
+- [dyno](https://github.com/ldionne/dyno) - Runtime polymorphism done right

+Did I forget your library?
+Please open an issue of pull-request!

 ## Are You Hungry For Pizza :pizza: Now?
 At least we are ... :yum: